Batov/wt-trik/README.md

 	cmake .. -DSHARED_LIBS=OFF -DBOOST_PREFIX=/opt/trik-sdk/sysroots/armv5te-oe-linux-gnueabi/usr/ -DWT_CPP_11_MODE=-std=c++0x -DWT_SIGNALS_IMPLEMENTATION=boost.signals2 -DENABLE_SQLITE=OFF -DENABLE_POSTGRES=OFF

 The SHARED_LIBS=OFF option makes the Wt libraries static.
-This is not required, but easier for deployment: you can simply copy the example executables to your trik without having to worry about the shared libraries.
+This is not required, but easier for deployment: you can simply copy the example executables to your TRIK without having to worry about the shared libraries.

 ONLY if you have problems with boost-random copy files to sdk